The Leopard Man: Plot

-Kiki and Jerry prepare to leave on a trip to Chicago, coinciding with an annual procession that occurs in the town, commemorating the mass murder of the Natives by the Conquistadors.
-As they depart for their train, Kiki and Jerry are gifted a bouquet of flowers from Galbraith, which Kiki wishes to place on Consuela's grave before they leave town.
-At the cemetery, they are met by Charlie, who notifies them his leopard has been found shot dead in the arroyo, and its fur taken; he presumes the cat has been dead for at least a week, suggesting a human may be responsible for the murders.
-Charlie recalls having seen Galbraith in the area, and suspects he killed the leopard.
+Kiki and Jerry prepare to leave for Chicago, coinciding with an annual procession that occurs in the town commemorating a massacre of Native Americans by the Conquistadors.
+As they depart for their train, Kiki and Jerry are given a bouquet of flowers from Galbraith, which Kiki wishes to place on Consuelo's grave before they leave town.
+At the cemetery, they are met by Charlie, who notifies them his leopard has been found shot dead in the arroyo, and its fur taken; he presumes the cat has been dead for at least a week, suggesting a human is responsible for the murders.
+Charlie recalls having seen Galbraith in the area and suspects he killed the leopard.
 Jerry attempts to turn Galbraith in to the police, but they do not believe him.

 During the procession that night, Galbraith hears a woman's scream at the cemetery.
 He subsequently enters the museum, where he hears the sound of the castanets echoing.
 Shortly after, Kiki arrives at the museum, where she offers to accompany Galbraith in viewing the procession.
 She convinces Galbraith to turn off the lights, remarking they will better be able to watch the procession.
-Galbraith agrees and, once the lights are off, Kiki drops a pair of castanets.
+Galbraith agrees, and once the lights are off, Kiki drops a pair of castanets.
 Galbraith attacks her, but she is saved by Jerry.
-Galbraith flees into the street, where he is eventually stopped amongst the procession marchers.
-Confronted by Jerry and Raoul, Consuela's fiancé, Galbraith confesses to having murdered both Consuelo and Clo-Clo.
+Galbraith flees into the street, where he is eventually stopped among the procession marchers.
+Confronted by Jerry and Raoul, Galbraith confesses to having murdered both Consuelo and Clo-Clo.
 He admits to having been inspired to do so after witnessing the leopard maul Teresa to death.
-Seeking vengeance, Raoul shoots Galbraith to death.
+Seeking vengeance, Raoul shoots and kills Galbraith.

-Later, while at the funeral parlor, Jerry and Kiki reaffirm their love for one another.
+Later, while at the funeral parlor, Jerry and Kiki reaffirm their love for one another before leaving town.